May 11, 2019

 Can I live with other dogs?: Yes

-People – Noelle loves all of her humans except little toddlers who frighten her.
+People – Betty loves all of her humans except little toddlers who frighten her.
 She does not live with young children at present.
-Noelle excepts all visitors without hesitation and is happy to play with and be cuddled by everyone.
+Betty accepts all visitors without hesitation and is happy to play with and be cuddled by everyone.

-Dogs – Noelle currently lives in a foster home full of dogs young and old and she interacts well with them all.
+Dogs – Betty currently lives in a foster home full of dogs young and old and she interacts well with them all.

-Cats – Noelle has not met any cats but we think she will be fine.
+Cats – Betty has not met any cats but we think she will be fine.

-Out and about – Noelle is still too young to have ventured outdoors.
+Out and about – Betty is still too young to have ventured outdoors.

-Noelle is chipped, vaccinated and up to date with her flea and worming treatment.
-Noelle is too young to be neutered so it is a condition of adoption that her adopters arrange this as soon as she is old enough.
+Betty is chipped, vaccinated and up to date with her flea and worming treatment.
+Betty is too young to be neutered so it is a condition of adoption that her adopters arrange to have her neutered as soon as he is old enough.
 A discount voucher is available and follow up checks will be done.
-It is also a condition of adoption that Noelle attends puppy socialisation classes and you will be asked about classes available in your area.
-Potential adopters will be expected to travel to meet her in her foster home in the West Midlands.
+It is a condition of adoption that Betty attends puppy socialisation classes and you will be asked about classes available in your area.
+Potential adopters will be expected to travel to meet her in her foster home in the Rhondda, South Wales

 More Details